 double line break

-Just like countertop microwaves, built-in microwaves vary in size — typically 24-inch, 27-inch and 30-inch widths.
-There are a variety of sizes represented in our picks, like the 24-inch best value pick or the 30-inch Whirlpool pick which aligns perfectly over a 30-inch range.
-Choose the size that best suits your space, and keep in mind that if you're not doing a full-scale renovation, you may need to choose a size that easily fits into an existing cabinet or drawer.
+Just like countertop microwaves, built-in microwaves vary in size—typically 24-inch, 27-inch, and 30-inch widths.
+There are a variety of sizes represented in our picks, like the 24-inch best value pick or the 30-inch KitchenAid pick, which aligns perfectly over a 30-inch range.
+Select the size that best suits your space, and consider that if you're not undertaking a full-scale renovation, you may need to choose a size that easily fits into an existing cabinet or drawer.

 Is it worth having a built-in microwave?